vscode-neovim/vscode-neovim/README.md

 ### Composite escape keys

-Since VSCode is responsible for insert mode, custom insert-mode VIM mappings don't work.
+Since VSCode is responsible for insert mode, custom insert-mode Vim mappings don't work.
 To map composite escape keys, put into your keybindings.json:

 for <kbd>jj</kbd>